JessieHe970311/JessieHe970311.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-This is Jianben (Jessie) HE, a fourth-year Ph.D candidate at [VisLab](http://vis.cse.ust.hk/), the Department of Computer Science  and Engineering of Hong Kong University of Science and Technology (HKUST), supervised by [Prof. QU Huamin](http://huamin.org/) and [Prof. ZHANG Qian](https://www.cse.ust.hk/~qianzh/).
-My research focuses on developing visual analytics approaches, which seamlessly integrate computational algorithms with user-centered visualizations, to effectively support intelligent and insightful multimodal data (e.g., video) understanding and anlaysis.
+This is Jianben (Jessie) HE, a third-year Ph.D candidate at [VisLab](http://vis.cse.ust.hk/), the Department of Computer Science  and Engineering of Hong Kong University of Science and Technology (HKUST), supervised by [Prof. QU Huamin](http://huamin.org/) and [Prof. ZHANG Qian](https://www.cse.ust.hk/~qianzh/).
+My research interests lie in the intersection of data visualization (VIS), human computer interaction (HCI) and multimodal machine learning.
+I design and develop AI-powered interactive visual interfaces following human-centered design process to promote human-AI collaboration for multimodal data (e.g., videos) exploration, understanding and analytics.

-Before joining HKUST, I obtained my bachelor degree in Electronics and Information Engineering from Huazhong University of Science and Technology (HUST).
-I have visited Stanford University and Unidersity of Hong Kong during my undergrduate study.
-I also worked as research intern at Tsinghua University, where I was advised by [Prof. Zhang Chao](https://netsec.ccert.edu.cn/people/chaoz/) and [Prof. Wu Liji](https://www.sic.tsinghua.edu.cn/info/1015/1246.html).
+Before joining HKUST, I obtained my Bachelor degree in Electronics and Information Engineering from Huazhong University of Science and Technology (HUST).
+I have visited Stanford University and the University of Hong Kong during my undergrduate study.
+I am also fortunate to worked as research intern at Tsinghua University, where I was advised by [Prof. Zhang Chao](https://netsec.ccert.edu.cn/people/chaoz/) and [Prof. Wu Liji](https://www.sic.tsinghua.edu.cn/info/1015/1246.html).

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.test